- How is the “15 of the last 30” credits determined?

 - How does the “15 of the last 30 credits” requirement apply to University of Minnesota, Rochester students who are enrolling for courses on another campus, as part of completing their required capstone experience for the BSHS degree?

-If a BSHS student takes courses on other campuses as part of an approved capstone plan, those credits will be counted as if they had been taken on the student's home campus.
+If a BSHS student takes courses on a campus of an approved, accredited institution, as a part of an approved capstone plan, those credits will be counted as if they had been taken on the student's home campus.

 - Do special exam credits count toward campus-specific credit requirements?